FFmpeg: Codec history

 Two video coding formats with corresponding codecs and one container format have been created within the FFmpeg project so far.
 The two video codecs are the lossless FFV1, and the lossless and lossy Snow codec.
 Development of Snow has stalled, while its bit-stream format has not been finalized yet, making it experimental since 2011.
 The multimedia container format called NUT is no longer being actively developed, but still maintained.

 In summer 2010, FFmpeg developers Fiona Glaser, Ronald Bultje, and David Conrad, announced the ffvp8 decoder.
 Through testing, they determined that ffvp8 was faster than Google's own libvpx decoder.
 Starting with version 0.6, FFmpeg also supported WebM and VP8.

 In October 2013, a native VP9 decoder and OpenHEVC, an open source High Efficiency Video Coding (HEVC) decoder, were added to FFmpeg.
 In 2016 the native AAC encoder was considered stable, removing support for the two external AAC encoders from VisualOn and FAAC.
 FFmpeg 3.0 (nicknamed "Einstein") retained build support for the Fraunhofer FDK AAC encoder.
 Since version 3.4 "Cantor" FFmpeg supported the FITS image format.
-Since November 2018 in version 4.1 "al-Khwarizmi" AV1 can be muxed in MP4 and Matroska incl.
-WebM.
+Since November 2018 in version 4.1 "al-Khwarizmi" AV1 can be muxed in MP4 and Matroska, including WebM.